Endarzboy/Self_MLTP/README.md

 ```
 python main.py
 ```
-If you want to run the *Fine-tuning*, run the following command,
+If you want to run the *Inference*, run the following command,
 ```
 python inference.py
 ```